Classification of tight contact structures on small Seifert fibered L-spaces: Outline of the proof

 We exploit two 4-manifolds, naturally arising as fillings of our $M$, one given by the smoothened surgery diagram (Figure \ref{fig:SFS} middle) -- call it $X$ -- and another given by standard smooth presentation of Seifert fibration (Figure \ref{fig:SFS} right) -- say $W=W_\Gamma$ as we can think of it as a simple plumbing along the graph $\Gamma$.
 They are related by $X\#\CP^2\cong W\#2\CP^2$.
 Further, the plumbing description of $-M$ will play the central role in what follows.
 Call it $W_{\Gamma'}$ where $\Gamma'$ stands for the plumbing graph, dual to $\Gamma$.

 Now, the 3-dimensional invariant of the contact bundle $\xi$ can be directly read off from the surgery presentation $d_3(\xi) =\frac{1}{4}(c^2(X,J)-3\sigma(X)-2b_2(X))+\#(+1\text{-surgeries})$ \cite[Corollary 3.6]{DGS}, where $c(X,J)$ stands for the characteristic element, determined by the $\xi$-induced almost complex structure $J$ of $X\backslash\{\text{a point in each +1-handle}\}$.
-While the $d$-invariant corresponds to the reversely oriented $-M$ (which bounds a negative-definite plumbing) together with an induced $\spinc$ structure $\mathbf t_\xi$; it is realized by the characteristic 2-cohomology class, which gives $\spinc$ cobordism from $S^3$ to $(-M,\mathbf t_\xi)$ with the smallest decrease of absolute grading.
+While the $d$-invariant corresponds to the reversely oriented $-M$ (which bounds a negative-definite plumbing) together with an induced $\spinc$ structure $\mathbf t_\xi$.
+It is realized by the characteristic 2-cohomology class, which gives $\spinc$ cobordism from $S^3$ to $(-M,\mathbf t_\xi)$ whose associated map in Heegaard Floer homology decreases absolute grading the least.
 These are recognized by full paths \cite[Subsection 3.1]{OSz}.
-To establish some terminology let us repeat.
+To establish some terminology let us recollect.